ericjiang97/RegScan/README.md

-RegScan (Series 1.0.1) - Black Splendens
+RegScan (v1.1-OPEN) - THIS PROGRAM HAS BEEN SUSPENDED AND IS OPEN-SOURCED
 =======
 A Registry Scanner by PhantomLabs